1957 NFL Championship Game

 Until 2006, this was the last time that major professional teams from Michigan and Ohio met in a postseason game (or series) in any sport.
-As of 2022, this is the last NFL playoff game played in the city of Detroit other than Super Bowl XL in February 2006.
-The Lions' other two home playoff games since (1991 and 1993) were at the Silverdome in suburban Pontiac.
-This also remains as the Lions' fourth and most recent league title and most recent championship appearance (including the Super Bowl) as of the 2022 season, starting a sixty-six year championship drought for the Lions.
+This was the last NFL playoff game played in the city of Detroit other than Super Bowl XL until 2024 as the Lions' other two home playoff games prior (1992 and 1994) were at the Silverdome in suburban Pontiac.
+This also remains as the Lions' fourth and most recent league title and most recent championship appearance (including the Super Bowl) as of 2025, starting a sixty-eight year championship drought for the Lions, which is currently the fourth-longest championship drought in the four major North American sports leagues.

 Starting lineups

 Players in the Hall of Fame

 Of those listed above, Lions' QB Bobby Layne was injured earlier in the month and did not play, and future Green Bay Packers defensive tackle Henry Jordan was a rookie for the Browns.

 Game summary

-The home underdog Lions were without starting quarterback Layne due to a broken ankle three weeks earlier against the Browns.
-Backup quarterback Tobin Rote filled in admirably following Layne's injury, winning every game, including a 24-point rally in the tiebreaker playoff over the 49ers the previous week.
-In his eighth season, Rote threw four touchdown passes in the title game, completing 12 of 19 passes for 280 yards, and also ran for a touchdown.
-Browns quarterbacks Tommy O'Connell and Milt Plum, on the other hand hit on a combined total of 9 of 22 passes for 112 yards.
-Taking full advantage of a pass interception and a fumble, Detroit ran up a 17–0 lead in the first quarter.
-Rookie running back Jim Brown gave the Cleveland rooters some hope with a 29-yard touchdown run at the start of the second period.